bullno1/grain/report.md

 Moreover, emitter B's initialization code will be called before emitter A's.
 Emitter B, in turn, can also require other emitters.

-#### Modifier
+#### Affector
-A modifier alters a particle's attributes.
+A affector alters a particle's attributes.
 It is usually done with respect to time.

-A modifier can also have modifier-local parameters (declared with `@param`).
+A affector can also have affector-local parameters (declared with `@param`).
-Modifiers can “require” each other.
+Affectors can “require” each other.
 Similar to emitter, all particle attributes and script parameters from the required script will be available and the required code will also be invoked before the requiring code.

-In Grain, destructors are modifiers which set the built-in attribute `life` to 0.
+In Grain, destructors are affectors which set the built-in attribute `life` to 0.

 #### Renderer
 A render script takes a particle system's attributes and transforms them into OpenGL-specified format.